fredaitkin/jukebox/readme.md

 Run php artisan key:generate to populate the APP_KEY in the .env file.
 Set DB credentials and other credentials in the .env file.

+The device type and location of the music directory may also need to be updated in the .env file
++ LOCAL_PARTITION - will need to be set to the device type partition (see config/filesystems.php)
++ MEDIA_DIRECTORY - will need to be set to the location of the music folder from the root directory

 In order to run the Words command, external Word databases will need to be imported:
 I am currently using two different Word databases, both have words the other does not.